JasonPekos/Math1MP3/menu2.md

 $$cos(x) = \sum_0^{1000} \frac{-1^n}{2n!} x^{2n}$$

-n.b.
-That I am not going to reduce the angle in my solution, because I think it leads to a nicer graph, and I just solved that in the previous question.
+Note that I am not going to reduce the angle in my solution, because I think it leads to a nicer graph, and I just solved that in the previous question.

 ```python
 import numpy as np